forestraindrip/PR301_Code_Refactoring/README.md

 - Lazy Class in AbstractSourceReader
 - Inappropriate Intimacy between front-ends and parsers
 - Shotgun Surgery in the drawers and front-ends
-- Alternative Classes with Different Interfaces in two Frontend
+- Alternative Classes with Different Interfaces in two Frontends
 - Switch statement in the drawers and the parsers
 - Refused-bequest in MainTIGr